-Desktop app that calls web APIs - app registration
+Desktop app that calls web APIs: App registration

-Supported accounts types
+Supported account types

-The account types supported in desktop application depend on the experience that you want to light up.
+The account types supported in a desktop application depend on the experience that you want to light up.
 Because of this relationship, the supported account types depend on the flows that you want to use.

 Audience for interactive token acquisition

 If your desktop application uses interactive authentication, you can sign in users from any account type.

 Audience for desktop app silent flows